 When the company response is received the IFPMA Secretariat will send the case for adjudication.
-Cases are normally decided within 20 working days from receipt of the company's response.
+Cases are normally decided within 30 days from receipt of the company's response.
 If necessary, IFPMA Secretariat can ask the complainant or the respondent company for additional information, in which case the timelines may be extended.

 The IFPMA Secretariat refers complaints to an ad hoc group of three individuals experienced in the application of national codes and selected from member associations.
 In addition, expert medical or technical advice can be sought by IFPMA Secretariat.
 Decisions are made by simple majority without participation by any members of the IFPMA staff.
-This group provides written reasons for its decision to the IFPMA Secretariat which will provide the decision to the parties and advise them of the appeal process.
+This group provides details of its decision with reasons to the IFPMA Secretariat which will advise the parties of the outcome and the appeal process.